Please Don't Leave Me: Synopsis

 Pink is then shown in the kitchen preparing a salad, rapidly and angrily chopping the vegetables with a large knife.
 Her boyfriend awakens in bed, and attempts to sneak out through the door, but Pink catches him at the doorway.
 She gives him a bewildered look while holding the bowl of salad, as he debates whether or not he can escape.
 He opens the door, only to be instantly attacked by one of Pink's dogs.
 He is next shown opening his eyes to Pink's face yet again, as she paints his face with clownish makeup, while he sits in a wheelchair.
 She is wearing another lavish outfit.
 His hands are tied, and he is bruised and battered almost beyond recognition.
 Pink grabs his wheelchair, spins it around a few times and pushes it off a high step, seeming to enjoy herself in the process.
-He flies out of the chair, into a room filled with carnival themed objects such as horses used in a merry go round and various dolls.
-Pink lies on top of him, acting completely innocent, and kissing his cheek.
+He flies out of the chair into a room filled with carnival-themed objects, such as horses used in a merry-go-round and various dolls.
+Pink lies on top of him, acting completely innocent, and kisses his cheek.

 He manages to crawl out from under and begins to attempt another escape.
 Pink chases him into the garage, where she grabs an axe and continues to stalk him through the house.
-He reaches the upstairs bathroom, and shuts the door just in time to block Pink charging psychotically down the hallway with the axe.
+He reaches the upstairs bathroom and shuts the door just in time to block Pink charging psychotically down the hallway with the axe.
 The axe breaks through the wood, leaving a hole in the door.
-Pink looks in through the hole (a direct imitation from the Stephen King-based film The Shining), as the man grabs a spray can, spraying her in the eyes.
+Pink looks in through the hole (a direct imitation from the Stephen King-based film The Shining) as the man grabs a spray can, spraying her in the eyes.
 Blinded, she flails backwards, and slips on the marbles from the beginning of the video, falling over the upstairs railing.
 The final scene shows the paramedics taking the man out on a stretcher, and Pink lying on the floor with her leg broken and the axe beside her.
 As a police officer prepares to arrest her, she gives her boyfriend one final look of desperation not to leave as he is wheeled out, before blowing a kiss to the camera with a comically psychotic look on her face.